cisco/mindmeld/source/userguide/entity_resolver.rst

       Specifies if lower cased text forms of canonical names and whitelist items are to be used for resolution.
 This can improve performance in some applications and with some types of BERT models.

-    ``'augment_average_synonyms_embeddings'`` (`type`: :class:`bool`, `default`: `True`)
+    ``'augment_average_synonyms_embeddings'`` (`type`: :class:`bool`, `default`: `False`)
       |

-      If specified `True`, representative synonyms whose embeddings are average of embeddings of all whitelist items are added to the synonyms data for improved resolution performnaces.
+      If specified `True`, representative synonyms whose embeddings are average of embeddings of all whitelist items are added to the synonyms data for improved resolution performances.

     ``'batch_size'`` (`type`: :class:`int`, `default`: `16`)
       |

       Number of synonyms to group into a batch while training.
-Larger sizes might incur larger memory footprints.
+Larger sizes might incur larger memory footprints but the embeddings will be computed faster.

 .. _configs_exact_match: